Learning accurate and interpretable tree-based models

 \section{Introduction}

-Decision trees are ubiquitous, with applications in operations research, management science, data mining, and machine learning.
-They are easy to use and understand models that explicitly include the decision rules used in making predictions.
-Each decision rule is a simple comparsion of a real-valued attribute to a threshold or a categorical attribute against a candidate set of values.
+Decision trees are used widely in operations research, management science, data mining, and machine learning.
+They are easy to use and understand, and explicitly include the decision rules used in making predictions.
+Each decision rule is a simple comparsion of a real-valued attribute to a threshold or a categorical attribute against a value from some candidate set.
 Given their remarkable simplicity, decision trees are widely preferred in applications where it is important to justify algorithmic decisions with intuitive explanations \cite{rudin2018please}.
-However, decades of research on decision trees has resulted in a large suite of candidate approaches for building decision trees \cite{breiman1984classification,mingers1987expert,quinlan2014c4,quinlan1996learning,kearns1996boosting,mansour1997pessimistic,maimon2014data}.
-This raises an important question: how should one select the best approach to build a decision tree for the relevant problem domain?\looseness-1
+Furthermore, gradient-boosted decision tree ensembles achieve the state-of-the-art accuracy on tabular data, beating even deep neural networks \cite{grinsztajn2022tree,shwartz2022tabular,mcelfresh2023neural}.
+However, decades of research on decision trees and their ensembles has resulted in a large suite of candidate approaches for building decision tree models \cite{breiman1984classification,mingers1987expert,quinlan2014c4,quinlan1996learning,kearns1996boosting,mansour1997pessimistic,maimon2014data,chen2016xgboost,prokhorenkova2018catboost}.
+This raises an important question: how should one select the best approach to build a decision tree model for the relevant problem domain?